pratidan2925/DevOps-AWS-Interview-Questions/AWS/AWS_README.md

 #### How do you establish a connection between EC2 instance to another EC2 instance?
-To establish a connection between EC2 instances:
+- To establish a connection between EC2 instances:
-Ensure both instances are in the same VPC or have VPC peering.
+- Ensure both instances are in the same VPC or have VPC peering.
-Configure security groups to allow inbound traffic on the necessary ports (e.g., SSH, HTTP).
+- Configure security groups to allow inbound traffic on the necessary ports (e.g., SSH, HTTP).
-Use the private IP address of the target instance to connect.
+- Use the private IP address of the target instance to connect.

 #### 4. What are the types of storage accounts in AWS S3?
-Answer: AWS S3 offers several storage classes:
+- Answer: AWS S3 offers several storage classes:
-Standard: High durability and availability for frequently accessed data.
+- Standard: High durability and availability for frequently accessed data.
-Intelligent-Tiering: Automatically moves data between two access tiers when access patterns change.
+- Intelligent-Tiering: Automatically moves data between two access tiers when access patterns change.
-Standard-IA (Infrequent Access): Lower cost for data that is accessed less frequently but requires rapid access when needed.
+- Standard-IA (Infrequent Access): Lower cost for data that is accessed less frequently but requires rapid access when needed.
-One Zone-IA: Lower cost than Standard-IA but stores data in a single AZ.
+- One Zone-IA: Lower cost than Standard-IA but stores data in a single AZ.
-Glacier: Low-cost storage for long-term archival with retrieval times in minutes to hours.
+- Glacier: Low-cost storage for long-term archival with retrieval times in minutes to hours.
-Glacier Deep Archive: Lowest-cost storage for long-term archival with retrieval times in hours.
+- Glacier Deep Archive: Lowest-cost storage for long-term archival with retrieval times in hours.

 #### 5. Are you familiar with lifecycle management in S3 buckets?
 How do you set up lifecycle policies?
-Answer: Yes, I am familiar with lifecycle management in S3 buckets.
+-  Yes, I am familiar with lifecycle management in S3 buckets.
 Lifecycle policies help manage object storage by automatically transitioning objects to different storage classes or expiring them after a specified period.
 To set up lifecycle policies:
-Go to the S3 bucket in the AWS Management Console.
+- Go to the S3 bucket in the AWS Management Console.
-Select the "Management" tab and then "Lifecycle".
+- Select the "Management" tab and then "Lifecycle".
-Create a new lifecycle rule, specify the prefix or tags to identify the objects, and define the actions (transition or expiration).
+- Create a new lifecycle rule, specify the prefix or tags to identify the objects, and define the actions (transition or expiration).
 Save the rule.

 #### 6. What are the differences between load balancers, and why do we need them?
-Answer: Load balancers distribute incoming traffic across multiple servers to ensure high availability and reliability.
+- Answer: Load balancers distribute incoming traffic across multiple servers to ensure high availability and reliability.
 In AWS, the main types of load balancers are:
-Application Load Balancer (ALB): Operates at the application layer (Layer 7), ideal for HTTP/HTTPS traffic, supports advanced routing features.
+- Application Load Balancer (ALB): Operates at the application layer (Layer 7), ideal for HTTP/HTTPS traffic, supports advanced routing features.
-Network Load Balancer (NLB): Operates at the transport layer (Layer 4), handles high traffic with low latency, suitable for TCP/UDP traffic.
+- Network Load Balancer (NLB): Operates at the transport layer (Layer 4), handles high traffic with low latency, suitable for TCP/UDP traffic.
-Classic Load Balancer (CLB): Operates at both the application and network layers but is legacy and less feature-rich compared to ALB and NLB.
+- Classic Load Balancer (CLB): Operates at both the application and network layers but is legacy and less feature-rich compared to ALB and NLB.

 #### 7. Have you worked with Auto Scaling Groups (ASG)?